The musculoskeletal system consists of the body's bones, muscles, tendons, ligaments, joints, and cartilage.

-A sprain is an injury to a ligament (tissue that connects two or more bones at a joint).
-A strain is an injury to a muscle or tendon (fibrous cords of tissue that connect muscle to bone).
+A sprain is an injury to a ligament (tissue that connects bones).
+A strain is an injury to a muscle or tendon (cords of tissue connecting muscle to bone).

-Tendinitis is swelling and pain in a joint.
-It is a common condition, usually caused by repeated injuries to a tendon, the part of the joint that connects muscles to bones.
+What is tendinitis?
+It is swelling and pain in a joint usually caused by repeated injuries to a tendon, the part of the joint that connects muscles to bones.

 Selected Research Areas

 Led by Dr. Timothy Bhattacharyya, the unit investigates orthopedic conditions, including femur fractures and hip infections, and related treatments.

 Two recent studies on a rare genetic disorder that causes excess bone to form have greatly contributed to our understanding of how the disease progresses, and have identified promising treatment options.
 The studies, funded in part by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), were conducted in mice and published in the Journal of Bone and Mineral Research.

 A golden retriever carrying the gene mutation for Duchenne muscular dystrophy (DMD) unexpectedly remained healthy for life, sparking interest in a new avenue of investigation into DMD treatment.
 The study, which was published in the journal Cell and supported in part by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), revealed that a gene not known to be linked to DMD may hold promise for counteracting the effects of the muscle wasting disease.